 What type of asset are you investing in?

 You can invest in many different assets allowed by the IRS.

 You cannot invest in the following assets, as they represent a prohibited transaction per the IRS.

 - Collectibles like wine, art, classic cars, baseball cards, beanie babies, antiques, rugs, gems, and metals not described or approved under 31 USC Section 5112.

-- Coins and metals that are not approved by the IRS
+- Coins and metals that are not approved by the IRS, or meeting purity requirements.

 - Life insurance